RikkoMatsumatoOfficial/KSDiagProcessInstaller-HoloearthEdition/README.md

-# KSDiagProcessInstaller-HoloearthInstaller
+# KSDiagProcessInstaller-HoloearthEdition
-KSDiagProcessInstaller-HoloearthInstaller by RikkoMatsumatoOfficial
+KSDiagProcessInstaller-HoloearthEdition by RikkoMatsumatoOfficial